ubco-W2022T1-cosc301/project-group20/final_report_group_20.md

     <img src ="images/reach_b_won.png" width="750px">
     <p align="center">Figure 5: barplot of the count of fighters in each weight division <p\>
 <p\>

+We have some interesting trends going on in the above figures.
+First I would like to point out that there is a general trend of reach being directly porportional to the amount of wins that a fighter has, but we have some caivats.
+At around 150cm we have a spike in the amount of wins that a fighter has with their reach, and inversely, we see a dramatic decrease in the amount of wins that a fighter has at about a reach of 205cm.

 ## Research Question 3: What is the average fighter height amoung different UFC weight divisions?